Policies and Procedures

 Training is made available to the staff team and is compulsory.

-Staff members will receive training from the local authority and in setting procedure training from the DSL’s these are repeated regularly to ensure staff members are up to date on current guidance and regulations, and to enable them to respond in a timely manner when concerns arise.
+Staff members are up to date on current guidance and regulations, and to enable them to respond in a timely manner when concerns arise.
+Any concerns around staffs’ awareness or abilities relating to safeguarding will prompt additional training requirements.

 Through appropriate training nursery staff will be aware of all categories of child abuse, and will respond appropriately to-